Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity: Methods

+The control objective is to minimize the discounted multi-step danger score over a prediction window of length $H$ while penalizing the perturbation energy.
+This leads to the following optimization problem:

+Here $\lambda > 0$ is a regularization parameter controlling the trade-off between reducing future danger and limiting the control effort, and $\varepsilon$ specifies the maximum allowable perturbation magnitude, preventing physically unrealistic adjustments to the system.
+The quantity $\|\mathbf{u}\|_2$ denotes the Euclidean norm of the perturbation vector.

-The complete control simulation integrates the above steps into a time-stepping procedure.
-At each step, the natural trajectory evolves according to the unmodified L84 dynamics with seasonal forcing.
-For the controlled trajectory, the current state is first used to forecast a window of future regime probabilities via the NHMM forward algorithm.
-If this forecast indicates that dangerous states are likely to be visited within the prediction horizon, the control optimization problem is solved, and the resulting perturbation is applied.
-The controlled trajectory then evolves forward from the perturbed state.
-Both natural and controlled trajectories are advanced using a fourth-order Runge–Kutta scheme.
-During the simulation, we record whether control was applied, the applied perturbation, and the decoded hidden state.
+The complete control experiment integrates all components into a sequential, time-stepping simulation.
+At each time step, the natural trajectory evolves according to the unmodified L84 dynamics with seasonal forcing.
+In parallel, for the controlled trajectory, the current state is used to propagate a distribution of future regimes over a fixed prediction horizon using the NHMM forward algorithm.
+If this forecast indicates an elevated probability of entering dangerous hidden states within the horizon, the control optimization problem is solved, and the resulting perturbation vector is applied to the current state.
+The controlled trajectory is then advanced from the perturbed state.
+Both natural and controlled trajectories are integrated using a fourth-order Runge–Kutta scheme.
+Throughout the simulation, we record whether control was activated, the magnitude and direction of the applied perturbation, and the decoded hidden state at each time.